Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Vertically Harmonic maps and Harmonic sections of submersions

 where $q\in Q$, $a\in \pk$ and as usual $q.a=\dfrac{d}{dt}_{|t=0}q.\exp(ta)\in T_q Q$.
 Decomposing $\omega =\omega_\hk + \omega_\pk$ following $\hk=\kk\oplus\pk$, then since $H/K$ is reductive, $\omega_\pk$ is a $K$-equivariant ($\omega_\pk(X.h)=\Ad h\, \omega_\pk(X)$) and $\pi_N$-horizontal (${\omega_\pk}_{|\ver_0}=0$) $\pk$-valued 1-form on $Q$ and hence projects to a $\pk$-valued 1-form $\phi$ on $N$:

 Then we have

 We can now construct a Riemannian metric $h$ on $N$:

-where $\langle\ ,\ \rangle$ is the fibre metric induced on $\pk_Q$ by the inner product on $\pk$. \\[1mm] In the same way, let $\Phi$ be the $\pk_Q$- valued 2-form on $N$ defined by the component $\Omega_\pk$ of the curvature form $\Omega$ of $\omega$.
-Since $\Omega_\pk$ is $\pi_M$-horizontal ($\Omega(X,Y)=0$ if $X\in \ver_0$ or $Y\in \ver_0$), then $\Phi$ is $\pi$-horizontal: $\Phi(X,Y)=0$, if $X\in \ver$ or $Y\in \ver$. \begin{rmk}\em In \cite{cmw2}, $\pk_Q$ is called the \emph{canonical bundle}, $I$ the \emph{canonical isomorphism}, $\phi$ the \emph{homogeneous connection form}, and $\Phi$ the \emph{homogeneous curvature form}. \end{rmk} The 1-form $\omega_\kk$ (which is a connection form in $\pi_N$ because $H/K$ is reductive) defines a connection in $\pi_N$ called the\emph{ canonical connection}.
+where $\langle\ ,\ \rangle$ is the fibre metric induced on $\pk_Q$ by the inner product on $\pk$. \\[1mm] In the same way, let $\Phi$ be the $\pk_Q$-valued 2-form on $N$ defined by the component $\Omega_\pk$ of the curvature form $\Omega$ of $\omega$.
+Since $\Omega_\pk$ is $\pi_M$-horizontal ($\Omega(X,Y)=0$ if $X\in \ver_0$ or $Y\in \ver_0$), then $\Phi$ is $\pi$-horizontal: $\Phi(X,Y)=0$, if $X\in \ver$ or $Y\in \ver$. \begin{rmk}\em In \cite{cmw2}, $\pk_Q$ is called the \emph{canonical bundle}, $I$ the \emph{canonical isomorphism}, $\phi$ the \emph{homogeneous connection form}, and $\Phi$ the \emph{homogeneous curvature form}. \end{rmk} \begin{defn} We will call the following datas $(Q,H,K,\omega)$ a homogeneous fibre bundle structure on $\pi\colon N\to M$ (or on $N$, when the fibration $\pi$ is considered as implicitely given).
+Moreover $\pi\colon N\to M$ will then be sayed to be a homogeneous fibre bundle. \end{defn} The 1-form $\omega_\kk$ (which is a connection form in $\pi_N$ because $H/K$ is reductive) defines a connection in $\pi_N$ called the\emph{ canonical connection}.
 This connection induces a covariant derivative $\nabla^c$ in the associated bundle $\pk_Q$, with respect to which the fibre metric is parallel. $\nabla ^c$ defines a exterior derivative $d^c$ on the space of $\pk_Q$-valued differential forms on $N$.
 This allows us to define the \emph{canonical torsion} $T^c$ which is nothing but the $\phi$-torsion of $\nabla^c$ (see section~\ref{phitorsion})

 Let $\hk_Q:=Q\times_H\hk\to M$ be the vector bundle associated to $\pi_M$ with fibre $\hk$, and in the same way $\kk_Q:=Q\times_K \kk\to N$ the bundle associated to $\pi_N$ with fibre $\hk$.
 Then we have